aws-samples/serverless-patterns/firehose-transformation-terraform/README.md

 # Kinesis Firehose Data Transformation with Lambda (Terraform)
-# Transform incoming source data and deliver the transformed data to destinations.

 The purpose of this pattern is to deploy the infrastructure necessary to enable Kinesis Data Firehose data transformation.